 The Board is responsible for the stewardship of the Corporation and for the supervision of the management of the business and affairs of the Corporation.
-The Board has adopted a formal charter setting out the role and responsibilities of the Board, a text of which is set out in Appendix "B" to this Circular (the "Board Charter").
+The Board has adopted a formal Chair of the Board charter setting out the role and responsibilities of the Board, a text of which is set out in Appendix "A" to this Circular (the "Board Charter").